bs3vcenk/massh/README.md

 By default, the script will poll Shodan for results and write the IPs into a list, trying them until it reaches the end.

-Providing a file with the `-i` argument will read the file into a list, and do the same.

-The `-n` argument will keep retrying once it finishes the list.

-Arguments `-u` and `-p` can be used to change the default username and password to something else.
+`-i FILE` or `--input FILE` will do the same, but instead using FILE as the source.
+If FILE doesn't exist, it will be created.

+`-n` or `--no-exit` will keep polling Shodan for results and retrying.

+`-u USER` or `--username USER` and `-p PASS` or `--password PASS` will change the default credentials.

+`-s SSTRING` or `--search-string SSTRING` will user SSTRING as the Shodan search string.

+`-w FILE` or `--workfile FILE` will write all successful IPs to FILE.
+By default this is `successful.txt`.

+`-l FILE` or `--log-paramiko FILE` will write `paramiko`'s log to FILE.

-`-d` will show the reason for a failed connection.
+`-d` or `--debug` will show the reason for a failed connection.

+## Bugs

+Running with `-n`/`--no-exit` resets the successful and total tries counters on every try.

+`-n`/`--no-exit` doesn't yet work on text files.

 ## Example
 [![ASCIInema recording](https://asciinema.org/a/RE6ze9T70wtJxL5IFmo7KFowW.png)](https://asciinema.org/a/RE6ze9T70wtJxL5IFmo7KFowW)